Xingorno/3DUS-CT-or-MRI-Rigid-Registration/README.md

 <p align="center"><img src="1_updated.png" width="700" height="400"> </p>

 ## Citation
-If you use this code for your research, please cite our paper:
+If you use this code for your research, please cite our publications:
 ```
 @article{xing20233d,
   title={3D US-CT/MRI registration for percutaneous focal liver tumor ablations},